A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Experiments

 \textbf{HOGAR} \cite{hogar_dataset}: This database is part of an ongoing research project aimed at enabling early detection and treatment of cognitive decline through large-scale, automatic, and accessible analysis of EEG recorded during sleep and wakefulness.
 As of November 2024, it includes 239 overnight recordings from elderly participants (aged \textgreater\!
 60 years) collected in home environments using the Ikon Sleep wearable EEG headband.
 This dataset contains unlabeled EEG data in the context of sleep staging, as PSG is not available for conventional labeling, collected under wearable, real-world conditions, where users fully self-administer the device configuration.
 As in BOAS, only the frontal EEG channels (AF7 and AF8) are selected.

 Therefore, the HOGAR dataset provides a substantial volume of unlabeled EEG data suitable for representation learning, as a direct consequence of adoption of wearable EEG devices at scale, while the BOAS database is used as a high-quality reference collection for supervised training and validation against gold-standard PSG annotations within the sleep classification task.
+This dual-dataset configuration establishes a robust framework for evaluating SSL in wearable sleep staging, especially given the limitations of currently available data in this domain.
+As highlighted by recent reviews \cite{de2024sleep}, the literature on consumer EEG wearables is constrained by a scarcity of published validation studies, small sample sizes, and inherent data heterogeneity.
+These factors complicate cross-dataset comparisons and hinder large-scale analyses.
+Consequently, pairing a home-based, real-world unlabeled dataset (HOGAR) with a clinical, PSG-validated benchmark (BOAS) constitutes a comprehensive and reliable approach for validating the proposed SSL methodology within the scope of this study.